 Walking Problems From Herniated Discs and Paralysis

-You may experience numbness and tingling in your feet (called sciatica) due to a herniation of the lumbar disc in your lower back, down one or both legs or even into your buttocks.
+Due to a herniation of the lumbar disc in your lower back, you may experience numbness and tingling in your feet (called sciatica), down one or both legs, or even into your buttocks.
 The pain from a herniated disc can present as “electric shocks,” numbness, or weakness, regardless of whether you stand, walk, or sit.

 Herniated Disc?
 Don’t Stop Walking!